Virtual Campus Tour

 King School is situated on 34 beautiful acres in North Stamford, just one mile from the Merritt Parkway and 4 miles from I-95.
-Scroll below to explore some of our campus highlights.
 For a detailed campus map as well as directions, check out the Campus Map & Directions page.

 Our Lower School is home to PreK-Grade 5 students.
-Inside you’ll find colorful classrooms, the Lower School Gym, visual and performing arts’ rooms and computer and science labs, while outside you’ll find a sustainable garden, playground as well as the Lower School Library.
+Inside you’ll find colorful classrooms, the Lower School Gym, visual and performing arts’ rooms and computer and science labs, while outside you’ll find a sustainable garden, playground as well as the Lower School Library building.

 King’s Upper School houses over 350 students from Grades 9-12.
-Some facility highlights include the Academic Center (pictured), Science and Computer Labs, Art and Clay Studios, and our Multi-Media classroom.
+Some facility highlights include the Academic Center (pictured), Science and Computer Labs, Art and Clay Studios, our Multi-Media classroom, and our Innovation Lab.